 Struggling with writer's block today.
 Funny how I can think clearly just as I drift off to sleep.
 So I am sharing an older post that still has some meat on the bone.

+Years ago south of Dallas I attended a Worship Symposium.
+I took a course on writing worship songs.
+Suddenly the teacher, Marty Nystrom, author of As a Deer Panteth, stopped teaching and came straight to me and said, "Sister, out of your brokenness, you will write songs that will bring deliverance to many."
 I have never forgotten that even though it probably was 20 years ago.
 I am not discouraged that it has not come to past for Moses spent 40 years on the back side of the desert.
 Besides the brokenness that I thought he was talking about then, has been healed in a deeper dimension today than then.
+What do I know about song writing?
+Practically nothing.
+But my responsibility is not to make something happen but to listen and be available.

 "Creativity does not truly come from the popularized image of the tormented artist, struggling with the muse," Michael Card says.
 "True creativity is born in community as men and women of God listen to each other and to Him."